The White Elephant House

 This experience is fascinating and fun!
 You enjoy the unusual opportunity of being part of the family in this private, peaceful home with its charming atmosphere, and good, simple food.
 Carter and his partner, Khun Tan, and Tan's son, Opaul, love sharing their home with nice people of all backgrounds and persuasions and will welcome you like family and entertain you graciously.

-“As we accept only two paying guests at a time, we gather as a family for meals and cocktails.
-Therefore, while you would be guests in the true sense and are free to do exactly as you please, you will find the atmosphere more like a houseparty than anything else, and, being part of the family means that everything – the use of all facilities, housekeeping, three home-cooked meals, all beverages including wine and liquor, field trips, licensed massage, and more are all included in the rate.
+“We accept only two paying guests at a time and we gather as a family for meals.
+Therefore, while you would be guests in the true sense and are free to do exactly as you please, you will find the atmosphere more like a houseparty than anything else.

-“A note on meals: This is an informal home and, in keeping with the spirit of rural Isaan, the meals are basic… multi-dish, Thai specialties ranging from tangy Samet-style to fiery Isaan varieties, including fresh fish and vegetables from today’s village market… to Western grills, roasts, and pasta; mixed salads, and imported wine.
+“A note on meals: Breakfast is served in the Great Hall or at the pool.
+We are usually out during the day, and you will probably lunch at Somtum Inter – a good Thai restaurant in the village.
+As for dinner, this is an informal home and, in keeping with the spirit of rural Isaan, dinners are either multi-dish, Thai specialties ranging from tangy Samet-style to fiery Isaan varieties, including fresh fish and vegetables from today’s village market, or Western grills, roasts, pasta, and salads.
+Imported wine is always included.
 As we are not a restaurant, there’s no choice of menu.
 This is home - Tan cooks Thai, Ted cooks western.
 If there is anything you don’t eat, please let us know when you make your reservation.

 “So, it’s not just the suite, it’s not just the thread-count, it’s not just the food – it’s the warmth of welcome and the feeling of belonging that brings our new friends back to The White Elephant House time and time again.”